aa29zzjj/Project-1/readme.md

 **Fourth**, you are introduced to the MVC pattern if you have not used it before.

-And **fifth**, as in all projects this semester, you should reflect on the functional and non-functional characteristics (e.g. security, scalability, failure handling, interoperability) of your solutions.
+**Fifth**, as in all projects this semester, you should reflect on the functional and non-functional characteristics (e.g. security, scalability, failure handling, interoperability) of your solutions.
 There will be questions on the final exam concerning these characteristics.
 You should be able to demonstrate a nuanced comprehension of course content and be able to explain the technical aspects in relation to potential real-world applications.
 For each project task, software documentation is required.
 The software that you write (Java files and so on) must contain comments that describe what each significant piece of code is intended to accomplish.
 Points will be deducted if code is not well documented.
 Read the documentation-related links provided on the course schedule (for class #1) to understand what is expected.
 Be sure to consult the rubric for details on grading.

+and **sixth**, **optionally** you may use ChatGPT and Copilot to create some of your code.
+Task 1 and Task 2 **must** be done on your own.
+There will be exam questions that ask specifically about the code in these two tasks.
+While you are allowed to use AI tools to help with Task 3, it is totally optional.
+There will be questions about this code, too, but these questions will be more generic (since different students may code Task 3 using different techniques).
+So pay attention to the more general issues in Task 3 (like, what is MVC and what are the benefits of using it?).

 # Deliverables
 There are two parts to deliver, all zipped into one file for upload, with the name Project1_andrewID.zip, where "andrewID" is replaced with your actual andrew id: